 Some companies have written off China and India as unrealistic expansion opportunities; they feel their capital base isn’t sufficient for a credible entry or that the competitive environment is already too tough for new entrants.
 But companies shouldn’t dismiss these markets outright.
 Instead, they should ascertain whether building a presence in only a few selected cities is feasible.

 For product categories with low minimum scale requirements, even a limited entry in China or India can yield returns equivalent to countrywide coverage in other emerging economies—or higher.
 The juice market, for instance, will grow more than three times as fast in Shanghai alone as in all of Malaysia.
-Furthermore, many cities in China and India are continually modernizing their retail and distribution infrastructures, making market entry less complex than it would be
+Furthermore, many cities in China and India are continually modernizing their retail and distribution infrastructures, making market entry less complex than it would be in rural areas.

 Myth 3: Emerging-market consumers don’t buy premium products